 Ph.D.
 Candidate, Department of Economics, Cornell University

-My research focuses on how seemingly irrelevant aspects of decision context can influence economic outcomes.
+My research focuses on how seemingly irrelevant aspects of decision-making contexts can influence economic outcomes.
 My job market paper investigates whether the composition of the choice set alters how individuals trade off different attributes.
 I develop a theoretical framework that nests several models of attribute salience and use it to guide a novel experimental design.
-I document economically significant shifts in demand due to exogenous changes to the range of an attribute within a choice set, and provide the first structural estimates of range-based salience in consumer choice.
+I document systematic violations of the law of demand that are consistent with choice-set-dependent preferences, and I provide the first structural estimates of range-based salience in consumer choice.

 Prior to my work as a PhD student, I worked as a Research Analyst at Morgan Stanley in London.
 I was born and raised in Ireland, and received my M.Litt, M.Sc. and B.A. degrees from Trinity College Dublin.